kuancheng/STAT215A-LAB4/README.md

 # Training and Running the Final Model
-* Make sure that the All_Features.csv file is in the same directory as your code
+* Make sure that the FinalData.csv file is in the same directory as your code
 * Run the R file 'Final_Model.R'

 # Reproduce Report Figures and results (Python and R needed)